skooter500/OOP-2020-2021/README.md

 Use an editor (like Visual Studio code or notepad++) to open up the files in the folder src/ie/tudublin and study them to see if you can figure out what's happening.
 Modify the code as follows:

 - Write a method (functions are called methods in Java) on the Cat class called kill.
 It should subtract 1 from numLives if numLives is > 0 and print the message "Ouch!".
 If numLives is 0, you should just print the message "Dead"
+- Create a new instance of the Cat class like this

+    ```Java
+    Cat ginger = new Cat("Ginger");
+    ```
-- In the Main class in a loop, call kill until the Cat is dead.
+- In the Main class in a loop, call kill on ginger until ginger is dead.
 - Compile and run your program until you have no bugs and you get the desired output.

 Commit and push your changes: